Authentication (Node.js Example)

 npm start

-The server will now be running locally.
-You’ll see this log statement in the terminal:
+The server should now be running locally.
+You should see the following log statement in the terminal:

 Environment: local